-Discussion Boards (D): Discussion boards will begin on Tuesdays and run through to Monday of the following week.
-Students will be expected to respond to the discussion question(s) and to other students' comments.
-This will allow us to talk about the information sessions and answer any questions that students might have.
-There will be a total of 4 weeks of discussion, each week being worth 10 points (40 points total).
+Discussion Boards (D): Students will organize into groups of 2-4 (depending on enrollment) to lead a discussion on selected reading material.
+Discussion leaders should briefly outline the major points of the readings and have a list of discussion points and questions ready to stimulate discussion (see evaluation of group discussion leadership on Canvas under the Week 1 module).
+Discussion boards will begin on Tuesdays and run through to Monday of the following week.
+Students will be expected to respond to one of the discussion questions posed by the discussion leaders and to other students' comments.
+This will allow us to talk about the topics and answer any questions that students might have.
+There will be a total of 6 weeks of discussion, each week being worth 20 points with two discussion topics per week (120 points total).
 Participation marks will be based on the following criteria:

-- For the initial post, you will reply to the question(s) posted by Friday (5 points). - The second part of the assignment is to respond to another of your classmates' postings by expanding on what they have written.
-These responses are due by the following Monday (5 points).
+- For the initial posts, you will reply to one of the questions in each of the topic forums posted by Friday (10 points total (5 points/topic)). - The second part of the assignment is to respond to another of your classmates' postings in each of the topic forums by expanding on what they have written.
+These responses are due by Monday (10 points total (5 points/topic)).